Artemis1325/vis-coding-test/README.md

-# HKUST VISLab Coding Challenge Walkthrough
+# HKUST VISLab Coding Challenge Realization

 This solution covers the required visualizations from the challenge: